Northern Rhône

 A narrow ribbon of steep, sun-drenched slopes along the Rhône river, producing some of France’s most distinctive wines.
 Syrah reigns supreme here, from the perfumed elegance of Côte Rôtie to the powerful intensity of Hermitage and the approachable charm of Crozes-Hermitage.
 Condrieu and Château-Grillet produce rare, aromatic Viognier.

-The wines of Northern Rhône are made primarily from Grenache, Syrah, Viognier.
-Often blended.
+The wines of Northern Rhône are made primarily from Syrah, Grenache, Mourvèdre and other Rhône Valley varieties.

 Vineyard Map